Jashbaua/Memory-card-game/README.md

   <p>
     A simple React-based memory card game that uses hooks to manage state and fetch images from an external API.
-The goal is to flip cards, remember their positions, and match pairs.
-    Track your current score and best score, and enjoy a new shuffle every time you click a card!
+The goal is to click on all unique cards exactly once Track your current score and best score, and enjoy a new shuffle every time you click a card!
   </p>